Click on the Icon above to be Routed to Information About Parking Adjustments due to the Construction of the New Student

 Residents who are unable to purchase an A2 or B2 permit which is based on availability will need to purchase the D zone permit for the Resident Student Remote lot located off Curry Court.
-They can add themselves to either waitlist through their parking account on OneStop.
+They can add themselves to either waitlist through their parking account in Pirate Port.
 We will notify those individuals via email when and if we are able to offer the upgrade.

 Temporary allowances are arranged through our office for the purpose of unloading/loading items from the dorms for all students living on campus.
 Those arrangements must be made by calling our office before attempting to load/unload the items.
 During move-in/out, residence halls should have individuals passing out 30 minute loading zone permits.
 If you are unable to locate one of these individuals, those permits may also be obtained in our office.

 Students who graduate in December may return their parking permit to our office for a prorated refund of the purchase fee.
 A prorated refund schedule is in place for permits returned prior to January 15th.
 A permit turned in because of disciplinary action resulting from violation of University parking and traffic regulations is not eligible for any refund.

 Breaks and/or Reading Days: If the University is not completely closed down for a state holiday, then parking will still be enforced!
 The University remains open even when classes are not in session.
 Our office realizes the ECU Transit may operate on modified schedules during these times.
 Therefore, C2 permit holders will be allowed to park in the B1 faculty/staff zones when ECU Transit does not operate.
 D Zone permits will be allowed to park in the B2 Zone on Reade Street or Minges/14th Street C Zone parking lots.
 All other permit holders must still park in their respective zones, and A1 zones will still be strictly enforced.
 Please visit the ECU Transit link under the menu on the right for updated route information during breaks.